r-rishabh-j/r-rishabh-j.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 A robotics and artificial intelligence enthusiast, I will be joining Columbia University for a Master's in Computer Science in Fall 2025.
-My research interests are in theoretical ML, deep learning based computer vision and robotics, and am currently looking for research opportunities.
+My research interests are in theoretical ML, deep learning based computer vision and robotics, and am currently looking for research opportunities in the fields.

 I graduated from IIT Ropar in 2023 with a BTech Honors in Computer Science and Artificial Intelligence, where I worked on projects in computer vision, reinforcement learning and federated learning.

-During my leisure time, you can find me in the badminton court 🏸 or playing the guitar 🎸.
+I enjoy playing badminton, and follow the World Endurance Championship (WEC) closely!
+I also play the guitar - primarily solos.